Pramilachaudhary/Business_Fundamentals_Project/Writeup.md

   **Solution paths:**

-  Predict heart disease at early stage based on linear reggression pridiction model based upon the following features:
+  Predict heart disease at early stage based on linear reggression prediction model based upon the following methods:
     1. Identify the positively correlated features with the target and eaxh other
-    2. EDA on for each of the feature which will be uselful for the model
+    2. EDA for each of the feature which will be uselful for the model
-    3. find the linear relation ship between the features.
+    3. Find the linear relationship between the features.

   **Impact hypothesis**

    By better understanding how features are involved in predicting the disease at early stage to avoid any kind of complication for Fitbit users.
-   Early dectection can reduce the risk of disease as well as if treated on time can also reduces the chance of death.
+   Early dectection can reduce the risk of disease as well as if treated on time can also reduces the possibility of death.

   **Measures of success:**